tintinweb/DSAregenK/README.md

 --------

 Given two+ signed message hashes h(mA),h(mB) with signatures (rA,sA) and (rB,sB) where rA==rB and shared public_key
-coefficients (at least subprime q) one can reconstruct the private key that was used to sign these messages.
+coefficients (at least subprime q) one can reconstruct the private key used to sign these messages.

 DSAregenK().run() - will try to find duplicate 'r' and reconstruct the private_key. just feed as many (sig),hash tuples as you want ( .add())